rogierschouten/gulp-typedoc/README.md

 ## Changelog

+### 1.0.6
+Moved to typedoc version 0.2.x

 ### 1.0.5
-Moved to typedoc version >=0.1.1
+Moved to typedoc version 0.1.x

 ### 1.0.3
 Use require.resolve() to find typedoc more reliably

 ### 1.0.2
-Allow any typedoc version >= 0.0.4
+Allow any typedoc version 0.0.x

 ## Contributors